What Travel insurance Covers (and What It Doesn't)

 Cancellation & Curtailment

 Reimburses pre-paid, non-refundable trip costs (flights, hotels, tours) if you can't travel or must cut the trip short.
-Covered reasons typically: illness/injury, bereavement, redundancy, jury service, home emergency.
+Covered reasons typically include illness/injury, bereavement, redundancy, jury service, and home emergencies.
 Check the per-person and per-trip maximum limits.

 Important